Specialist Agents

 When you send a prompt to DojOps, the AgentRouter scores it against each agent’s keyword list:

-- Confidence scoring — The score is normalized based on keyword match density.
+primaryKeywordssubset (typically 3-5 keywords) that receive higher weight during scoring, ensuring strong domain signals are prioritized. - Confidence scoring, The score is normalized based on keyword match density.
 Higher scores indicate stronger domain relevance.

 DevOpsAgent.